WELCOME TO THE CREOLE HERITAGE CENTER AT NSU!

 Your support – financial and otherwise – is essential for the Creole Heritage Center to continue its work towards its mission of preserving, educating, and advocating the value and significance of the vibrant Louisiana Creole people and their culture.

-The Center does receive financial support for salaries and infrastructure through Northwestern State University, but we rely on the financial support of others to:
+The Center does receive financial support for salaries and infrastructure through Northwestern State University, but we rely on financial support from grants, businesses/organizations, and individuals, to meet our 2025 priorities:

-All donations will be processed through the NSU Foundation & Alumni Association for the sole use of the Creole Heritage Center.
-Gifts made to the NSU Foundation are tax deductible to the extent permitted by law.
-The NSU Foundation is exempt from tax under section 501(c)(3) of the Internal Revenue Code.
+All donations will be processed through NSU Foundation, Inc. for the sole use of the Creole Heritage Center.
+Gifts made to NSU Foundation, Inc. are tax deductible to the extent permitted by law.
+NSU Foundation, Inc. is exempt from tax under section 501(c)(3) of the Internal Revenue Code.
 Its Federal Identification Number is 72-6021495.

 To become a member/donate online: